HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 ## Compression levels

 Compression level is a parameter given to the encoder to adjust the amount of effort is applied to find redundancy in the input in order to consequently achieve higher compression density.
+A higher compression level results in slower compression, but does not substantially affect the decompression speed, even making it slightly faster.
+For precompressed content, the time to compress the data has no effect on the user experience because it was already compressed beforehand.
+For dynamic content, the amount time the CPU needs to compress can be traded off to the gain in speed to send the data over the network.

 Brotli encoding allows compression levels from 0 to 11, while Gzip uses levels 1 to 9.
 Higher levels can be achieved for Gzip as well, with a tool such as Zopfli.
 This is indicated as `opt` in the graph below.
-A higher compression level results in slower compression, but does not substantially affect the decompression speed, even making it slightly faster.

 We used the HTTP Archive `summary_response_bodies` data table to analyze the compression levels currently used on the web.
-This is estimated by re-compressing the responses with different compression level settings and taking the closest actual size, based on around 14000 compressed responses that used Brotli, and 14000 that used Gzip.
+This is estimated by re-compressing the responses with different compression level settings and taking the closest actual size, based on around 14,000 compressed responses that used Brotli, and 11,000 that used Gzip.

 When plotting the amount of instances of each level, it shows two peaks for the most commonly used Brotli compression levels, one around compression level 5, and another at the maximum compression level.
 Usage of compression levels below 4 is rare.